datawire/ambassador-docs/howtos/advanced-rate-limiting.md

 Note for this to work, you need to make sure you've properly configured Ambassador to [propagate your original client IP address](../../topics/running/ambassador#use_remote_address).

-## Example 3: Load Shedding GET Requests
+## Example 3: Load shedding GET requests

 You've dramatically improved availability of the quote backend service, thanks to the per-user rate limiting.
 However, you've realized that on occasion the queries (e.g., the 'GET' requests) cause so much volume that updates to the backend (e.g., the 'POST' requests) don't get processed.
 So we're going to add a more sophisticated load shedding strategy: